AlejandroNo4/nerdytalks/README.md

 Instead of Twitter, I called it “Nerdy Talks”.
 Space where everybody can share ideas, or in this case “talks” about what we all love.
 Nerdy stuff.

+A user can create an account, add a user photo and a background photo for their profile.
+The account can be edited or deleted.
+One user can follow another user.
+Likewise, a user can create a comment within the main talk.

 Go ahead.
 Try it by yourself!
 <br/>